 HVAC (Heating, Ventilation, and Air Conditioning) systems are responsible for keeping your sites at an appropriate temperature so your vital gear doesn't overheat - or get too cold.
 Systems can vary in size and quantity depending on the size of the site and the amount of equipment being affected.

-With such an important task, it's critical to monitor your HVAC units.
+With such an important task, it's critical to monitor your remote HVAC units.
 This can be challenging at remote sites, which is why finding the right remote site monitoring equipment for your network operations is a must.